Fourth straight year Trojans with two All-American selections.

 USC's Steve Lim shoots 69 in final round as a Trojan.

-Chris Zambri, a former USC All-Pac-10 performer and longtime Nationwide Tour veteran, is in his seventh year as USC's men's golf head coach.
-In a short amount of time, Zambri has established himself as among the top coaches in the nation and has taken his team to the NCAA Championships final in each of his first six years.
+Chris Zambri, a former USC All-Pac-10 performer and longtime Nationwide Tour veteran, is in his ninth year as USC's men's golf head coach.
+Zambri has established himself as among the top coaches in the nation and has taken his team to the NCAA Championships final in each of his first eight years.

 The 2010-11 Trojans made their fifth trip in a row to the NCAA Championships finals in Zambri's fifth year at the helm and won the Pac-10 title for the second time in five years.
 Zambri's squad won twice on the season, getting hot in the spring.
 Troy claimed the ASU Thunderbird Invitational, took second at the Western Intercollegiate and then won the Pac-10 title (in a playoff).
 In addition to the conference crown, sophomore Martin Trainer won a seven-hole playoff for the individual title.
 USC finished second at the NCAA San Diego Regional to advance to the NCAA final.
 But the steam ran out and saw the Trojans tied for 12th, missing the top 8 cut for the match play portion of the championships.
-Trainer earned All-Pac-10 first team honors while junior Steve Lim and freshman Jeffrey Kang nabbed second team notice.
+Trainer earned All-Pac-10 first team honors while Lim, as a junior, and Kang, as a freshman, nabbed second team notice.

 Zambri directed the 2009-2010 squad deep into the postseason despite fielding a team often relying on three freshmen and a sophomore in many events.
 Junior Matt Giles (the team's only upperclassmen) and freshman T.J.
 Vogel, a 2010 NGCA Freshman All-American and Pac-10 Co-Freshman of the Year, helped lead USC to seven top 5 finishes, including a third at the Pac-10 Championships and a second at the NCAA Regional in Washington that sent USC to the NCAA Final for the fourth year in a row.
 Following the season, Zambri served as head coach for the U.S. team that defeated Europe, 13-11, to claim the 2010 Palmer Cup, America's first win since 2002.